Yijin911/S2D2R/README.md

 This repository contains:

 1. Separated R codes of functions constructed in DISCA;
-2. Examples and menu of each R function;
+2. Examples and menu of each R function.

 ## Table of Contents